mipalgu/swift-whiteboard/Sources/Whiteboard/Whiteboard.docc/LowLevel.md

 ## Whiteboard Version

-The ``Whiteboard/Whiteboard`` class contains both a static and a dynamic ``version`` property.
+The ``Whiteboard/Whiteboard`` class contains both a static and a dynamic `version` property.
 For safe operation, it is imperative that an application checks at runtime that both versions are the same.

+## Event Counter

+Detecting changes on the whiteboard can be achieved through the `eventCount` property.
+This property contains the total number of messages posted on the whiteboard so far.
+It is important to note that while the `eventCount` property is of type `Int` in Swift, it is likely that the shared memory representation will have a lower bit count.
+Therefore, expect `eventCount` to wrap around to zero frequently and exhibit a maximum value orders of magnitude below `Int.max`.